ozkayanuman/QuadTree/README.md

 *Spawn lots of entities in the world with varying sizes.
 When an entity bump into another, takes 1 damage.
 Each entity has 5 health, when they die, spawn another entity in a random position within the tree*

 ## Usage
 First, 100 objects are produced and they move randomly.
 During the random movement of objects, we can see the operation of the QuadTree algorithm on Gizmos.
-On the UI, user can increase the number of objects if he wants and restart with default objects value.
+On the UI, user can increase the number of objects and if he wants he can restart with default objects value.

 ## Design Patterns